chaitanyae21/PapersChatbot/README.md

    - Searches through all stored JSON files
    - If the paper ID is found, it returns the detailed information
    - If not found, it returns an error message

+4. **MCP Integration**:
+   - The Model Context Protocol server runs separately from the main application
+   - Provides AI tools for paper searching and information retrieval
+   - Communicates with AI assistants through a standardized protocol
+   - Enables more powerful and flexible AI interactions

+## Model Context Protocol (MCP)

+The application implements the Model Context Protocol (MCP), which is an open protocol that standardizes how applications provide context and tools to AI models.
+Key aspects of the MCP implementation include:

+1. **MCP Server**:
+   - Runs as a separate process (`node mcp_tools.js`)
+   - Registers tools that can be called by AI assistants
+   - Handles communication with AI models through a standardized protocol

+2. **MCP Tools**:
+   - **searchPapers**: Searches for papers on arXiv based on a topic
+   - **extractInfo**: Retrieves detailed information about a specific paper

+3. **Benefits of MCP**:
+   - Standardized way to extend AI capabilities
+   - Enables AI to interact with external systems and data
+   - Provides a consistent interface for tool usage
+   - Allows for more complex and powerful AI interactions

+4. **Implementation Details**:
+   - Uses the `@modelcontextprotocol/sdk` package
+   - Implements schema validation with Zod
+   - Returns structured data as JavaScript objects
+   - Communicates through standard I/O streams

 ## API Integration